acbsp/bonafide.guru/en/contents.rst

 spiritual master.
 We should try to understand the instructions of the Lord and follow them.

-*Srila Prabhupada says*: "Those who are not envious of Krishna accept his instructions, surrender on to Him, and understand Him.
+*|SP| says*: "Those who are not envious of Krishna accept his instructions, surrender on to Him, and understand Him.
 For them, this is the last material birth" (Dialectical spiritualism).

-For those who are serious and sincerely wants to realize the transcendental nature of the Lord and His deeds, Srila Prabhupada recommends to study Śrīmad Bhāgavatam consecutively starting from the first song.
+For those who are serious and sincerely wants to realize the transcendental nature of the Lord and His deeds, |SP|
+recommends to study Śrīmad Bhāgavatam consecutively starting from the first song.
 In the very beginning of His multivolume work in the second song of Śrīmad Bhāgavatam, Shrila Prabhupada gives us very important